 Go back even just a couple of years and there was no way we could afford to pay for a gym membership before I was working full-time.
 This didn’t mean I couldn’t be healthy though and there were plenty of options for me to exercise for free that I did back then and still continue to also do today alongside using a gym.

 If you can’t afford to use a gym, or don’t want to, then follow these tips to exercise for free:

 - Use the streets – go for a walk or run around your local neighbourhood for free!

 - Check out play-parks – lots of kids play-parks now have adult exercise equipment installed which can be used at no cost.
 Use it when you take your kids to the park to play!

 - Use your garden – if you have some outdoor space then get outside and use it!
 Perhaps the kids have a trampoline or skipping ropes – you can use them too and create your own workout.

 - Do online workouts – YouTube is full of amazing workout videos and channels with all sorts of routines you can do in the comfort of your own home at no extra cost to you, providing you already pay for an internet connection anyway.

 Another tip is to always remember to check for cashback too once you have found something you want to purchase, including health related purchases.
 It amazes me how many people I know who still don’t use cashback sites.
 It’s basically money back for all the things you already buy!
 Sign up and always check for cashback at Top Cashback and Quidco for cashback at major retailers.
-Or try your luck at Boom25 for a 1 in 25 chance of winning your entire spend back with many retailers and even when shopping on eBay.

 Leading a healthy (and plant-based) lifestyle can be as expensive or as affordable as you need it to be!